 Outsourcing admin work one at a time, remotely or in person, is hard to scale effectively.

-Hiring assistants one by one is slow, costly, and risky if you want to provide administrative support for a team of executives.
-Even if a freelance agency has VAs available, you need more management resources to onboard, train, and supervise them.
+Hiring assistants individually is slow, costly, and risky when providing administrative support for a team of executives.
+Even if a freelance agency has VAs available, you require additional management resources to onboard, train, and supervise them.

 Also, if the COVID crisis has taught us anything, it is the importance of workforce flexibility.
 When shutdowns were announced, companies went remote in a matter of days.